search-index

 caseSensitive boolean false If true, case is preserved (so ‘BaNaNa’ != ‘banana’), if false, text matching will not be case sensitive

-name String 'fii' Name of the index- will correspond to a physical folder on a filesystem (default for node) or a namespace in a database (default for web is indexedDB) depending on which backend you use
+name String 'index' Name of the index- will correspond to a physical folder on a filesystem (default for node) or a namespace in a database (default for web is indexedDB) depending on which backend you use

 stopwords Array [] A list of words to be ignored when indexing and querying